Ch. 1: Poppy

 After moments of contemplation, I ultimately nod my head.

 Rapid whooshing overtakes the room.
 I lift my eyes to the screen.
-Emotions get caught in my throat when I see the little bean Rhys and I created, and my hand instinctively moves to rest on my belly.
+Emotions get caught in my throat when I see the little bean Rhys and I created.
+My hand instinctively moves to rest on my belly.